NOTE: SPECIAL ASSIGNMENT FOR JOURNAL – see bottom of page.

 These are the kind of questions you should be asking and answering.

 - What kind of formal structure does the movie use?
 How does the form construct meaning?
 Are there contradictions between the form and content?

-- How could you make connections between “Chasing Coral” and some of the terms Haraway uses : oddkin, sympoiesis, holobiont, capitolocene, chthulucene?
+- What connections can you make between the movie and the kind of mental frames Haraway is embracing : oddkin, sympoiesis, holobiont, capitolocene, chthulucene?